ubernostrum/webcolors/docs/conventions.rst

 is permitted on Python 3) and return them as a 3-tuple of Python Unicode strings (``unicode`` or ``str`` depending on Python version).

+Plain tuples are accepted by all functions which deal with integer or percentage ``rgb()`` triplets, but three types of ``namedtuple`` are also provided to represent these values:
+:class:`~webcolors.IntegerRGB` for integer triplets, :class:`~webcolors.PercentRGB` for percentage triplets, and :class:`~webcolors.HTML5SimpleColor` for an HTML5 simple color.
+Functions which return an integer or percentage ``rgb()`` triplet, or an HTML5 simple color, will return values of these types.

 Internally, Python ``float`` is used in some conversions to and from the triplet representations; for each function which may have the precision of its results affected by this, a note is provided in the